scientificprogrammer123/Tiva-C-launchpad_firmware-projects_QuantumLeaps/README.md

-Lesson on microcontroller firmware programming from youtube channel: https://www.youtube.com/user/StateMachineCOM.
+Lessons and firmware programs on microcontroller firmware programming from youtube channel: https://www.youtube.com/user/StateMachineCOM.

-These lessons are done using the Texas Instruments Tiva-C microcontroller board, which uses a ARM Cortex M4 microcontroller.
+These programs are run using the Texas Instruments Tiva-C microcontroller board, which uses a ARM Cortex M4 microcontroller.
 The board costs about $15 from Digikey.
 The programming environment is IAR Embedded Workbench IDE.

 lesson 1: